 - In a large resealable plastic bag, combine the flour, onion salt and garlic salt.
 Add duck, a few pieces at a time, and shake to coat In a large skillet, brown duck on both sides in remaining butter.

-- Place in an ungreased 13-in. x 9-in. baking dish.
+- Place in an ungreased 13x9-in. baking dish.
 Top with tomato mixture; sprinkle with cheeses.
-Bake, uncovered, at 375° for 28-32 minutes or until meat reaches desired doneness (for medium, a meat thermometer should read 165°; well-done 180°).
+Bake, uncovered, at 375° for 28-32 minutes or until meat reaches desired doneness (for medium, a thermometer should read 165°; well-done 180°).
 Sprinkle with remaining parsley.
 Serve with pasta.
 Yield: 8 servings.

 Originally published as Italian-Style Duck in Taste of Home August/September 2003, p58

 Any changes to your rating or review will appear where you originally posted your review

 Reviewed Nov.
 9, 2008